jedelman8/nxos-ansible/README.md

 > The examples shown could be deployed in one large playbook, but they are being shown individually below in order to make them more digestable and easier to test.

 Example 1: Wipe out up logical interfaces and shut down all Ethernet interfaces

+> Since we are using `hosts: all` you will need to remove the `wan` group from the hosts file.
+Otherwise, just change the groups you are automating!

 Playbook:
 ```